Meet the team

 Read bio

 Nithya Solomon is an innovation executive, strategist and versatile business leader renowned for her creativity in shaping unique ventures in philanthropy, social innovation and public health.
-She has held senior leadership roles at Nike, Ernst & Young, VicHealth and Accenture, and has wide expertise in private and public sectors in Australia, USA and Latin America.
+She has held senior leadership roles at Nike, EY, VicHealth and Accenture, and has wide expertise in private and public sectors in Australia, USA and Latin America.
 Nithya is sought after for her ability to convert insights and abstract ideas into action and results.
-She is also a professional perfomring artist who produces and performs classical and contemporary works.
+She is also a professional performing artist who produces and performs classical and contemporary works.

 Nithya holds a Masters of Business Administration from the Kellogg School of Management and Bachelor degrees in Engineering (Chemical) & Arts (Performing Arts) from Monash University